Blockchains-Princeton/COS-ECE470-fa2024-FinalProject/README.md

 ### **Deliverables**
 Each group should submit at least 10 data entries.
 Due date: Oct 24, 10pm.

+### **Baseline**

+Baseline Prompt:
+[Upload the three files: bitcoin_client_data.jsonl, ed_discussion_fa2023.json, lecture_notes.json using "Attach File"] "You're a professional assistant for me to learn the course ECE/COS 470 Principles of Blockchains (https://web3.princeton.edu/principles-of-blockchains/).
+All the materials of this course are attached below, including the programming assignment GitHub repo (bitcoin_client_data.jsonl), Ed discussion log from last year's course (ed_discussion_fa2023.json), and the tex source file of all lecture notes (lecture_notes.json).

+I may ask you questions related to lecture notes, programming assignments, or homeworks, and you are expected to solve any of my confusion and provide step-by-step instructions and reasoning for your response.
+Please calm down, think step by step, and double check your answer before finalizing the response.
+When you are not confident about the answer, say "Sorry but I'm not sure" instead of producing random misleading responses.
+Here is my question:

+..."

+An example of baseline: https://chatgpt.com/share/67060269-9568-8012-aab3-daf425e5598f

+To guarantee consistency, please do not modify anything except for "..." in the baseline prompt, and use GPT-4o for generating baseline response.

 ### **Grading Criteria for Stage 1 (for a total of 32%)**
 - **Completeness (16%)**: At least 10 data entries are submitted by each group.
 All required components (baseline log, solution, rationale) are included and well-documented.
 - **Quality of Solution (4%)**: The solution should clearly explain the reasoning, with a step-by-step approach that makes it easy for others to understand.